- 1 1/2 cups plus 2 tablespoons all-purpose flour

 Peach Crostata with Spiced Mascarpone

-Bandolero and Graffiato, Washington, D.C.
+Kapnos, Graffiato, and G Sandwich, Washington, D.C.

 Adapted from Mike Isbaella's first cookbook, Crazy Good Italian, this delicious crostata can be made with any stone fruit, such as peaches, nectarines, or plums.
 The spices for the fruit and mascarpone offer a hint of autumn, making this dessert the perfect summer sendoff.